aws-samples/amazon-dynamodb-labs/content/dynamodb-opensearch-zetl/service-config/os.en.md

  1. Open the "Mapped users" tab, then select "Manage mapping".

     ![Mapping Settings](/static/images/ddb-os-zetl7.jpg)
  1. In the "Backend roles" field, enter the Arn provided in the CloudFormation Stack Outputs.
 The attribute named "Role" provides the correct Arn.
+   Be absolutely sure you have removed any white space characters from the start and end of the ARN to ensure you do not have permissions issues later.
 Click "Map".

     ![ Settings](/static/images/ddb-os-zetl8.jpg)
  1. Verify that the "all_access" Role now has a "Backend role" listed.